 Grace Aiyedogbon, Communications & Advocacy Specialist

 United Way of Whatcom County fights for the financial stability of every person in their community.
 No matter the obstacles.
 No matter the odds.

 “Meeting with the Recite Me team really opened our eyes to the variety of issues people struggle with when trying to get information online.
 After seeing a demo of the platform, we were sold.
 We evaluated other web accessibility services during our decision-making process, but none of them were as comprehensive or user friendly as Recite Me.
 For us, the language translation feature was a game changer.
 Seeing it work is like magic.
 We are very excited to make our website and resources available to more people in our community.”

 Our software is already installed on over 5,000 websites, and every day we help thousands of internet users to enjoy accessible and inclusive online journeys.
 Our most recent 12 months’ data show that:

 The Recite Me toolbar was launched over 5 million times.

 Over 34 million web pages were accessed with Recite Me assistive technology.

 - Our accessibility features were used over 107 million times to create unique user experiences.

 How to Improve Online Accessibility

-2021 has been dubbed ‘The Year of Inclusion.’
+As laptops, cell phones, and tablets become the dominant access point for audiences to receive information, organizations need to prioritize online accessibility.
 More private and public sector regulations are on the way, and search engines are already applying heavier weighting to accessibility factors.